valboldakov/design-patterns/README.md

 ## Composite Pattern

 Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+## State Pattern

+State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+It appears as if the object changed its class.